-&lt;sup>1 Room & Board is contracted on a yearly basis.
+- Room & Board is contracted on a yearly basis.
 The proration will follow the Traditional Undergraduate Schedule session dates.
 Students who are administratively or involuntarily withdrawn from the college will be pro-rated for room and board based on the check-out date for the room (a 24 hour grace period is provided).
-Intersession, Summer, and breaks between the sessions are not part of the withdrawal policy and are subject to pricing as per the housing agreement contract for these periods.

-&lt;sup>2 Applies to all fees except for the fees specifically noted in notation #4.
+Intersession, Summer, and breaks between the sessions are not part of the withdrawal policy and are subject to pricing as per the housing agreement contract for these periods. - Applies to all fees except for the fees specifically noted in notation #4.
 AIC Student Health Insurance Plan fee is contracted on an annual basis.
-Please refer to the health insurance contract for questions in regards to eligibility and fee proration.

-&lt;sup>3Withdrawal Fee: Applied only to undergraduate students

-&lt;sup>4Fees included in the pro-rate are Program Fees and Supportive Services Fees.

-&lt;sup>5Athletic Scholarships will be pro-rated according to the regulations in the Student-Athlete Handbook.
+Please refer to the health insurance contract for questions in regards to eligibility and fee proration. - Withdrawal Fee: Applied only to undergraduate students - Fees included in the pro-rate are Program Fees and Supportive Services Fees. - Athletic Scholarships will be pro-rated according to the regulations in the Student-Athlete Handbook.